Parklake87/Twitch-Creator-Data/README.md

 ## Provenance

--This data originated from [Kaggle](https://www.kaggle.com/datasets/aayushmishra1512/twitchdata?resource=download))
+-This data originated from [Kaggle](https://www.kaggle.com/datasets/aayushmishra1512/twitchdata?resource=download)

 ## Potential

+-This repository has the potential to provide a perspective on what is the most important to being a successful live streamer.
+It could possible inform and help anyone striving to be a live streaming content creator.